Open Access Week at GVSU

 - Visit the SPARC website for detailed information about Open Access, Open Education, and Open Data, from one of the Open movement's leading organizations.

-- Explore some of the stories of impact shared by people who have benefited from scholarship found in Harvard's Open Access repository.
+- Explore stories of impact shared by people who have benefited from scholarship found in Harvard's Open Access repository.

 - If you are a student, check out the Right to Research Coalition, which advocates for access to research for all students.

-- If you are a researcher, ask the question Why Open Research?, and explore some of the answers on that site.
+- If you are a researcher, explore the question Why Open Research?.

 - Seek out Open Access versions of articles via the brand new oaDOI online search tool.